-- c.
-Ten (10) printed copies and one electronic copy in an agreed upon format of each of the above reports are required. - d.
+- Ten (15) printed copies and one electronic copy in an agreed upon format of each of the above reports are required. - 3.
 A written management letter should be used to communicate violations of provisions of contracts or grant agreements or abuse that have an effect on the financial statements that is less than material but warrant the attention of those charged with governance; the management letter should also communicate information about ways to improve operational efficiency and effectiveness or otherwise improve internal control or other policies or procedures (other than those for which communication is required by generally accepted auditing standards or Government Auditing Standards).
-If the management letter contains items required to be communicated to officials by auditing standards, the auditor should refer to the management letter in the Report on Internal Control over Financial Reporting on Compliance and Other Matters Based on an audit of Financial Statements Performed in Accordance with Government Auditing Standards.
-It is important to note that the schedule of findings and questioned costs should include all audit findings required to be reported under (for federal awards prior to December 26, 2014) OMB Circular A-133, (or for awards after December 26, 2014) UGG Subpart F Section 515(a); a separate communication (such as a management letter) may not be used to communicate such matters.
+If the management letter contains items required to be communicated to officials by auditing standards, the auditor should refer to the management letter in the Report on Internal Control over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards.
+It is important to note that the schedule of findings and questioned costs should include all audit findings required to be reported under (for federal awards prior to December 26, 2014) OMB Circular A-133, (or for awards after December 26, 2014) UGG Subpart F Section 515(a); a separate communication (such as a management letter) may not be used to communicate such matters. - 4.
+The auditor may (or must) offer recommendations for appropriate corrective action for each item reported in accordance with U.S. Auditing Standards AICPA (Clarified) AU-C Section 265 paragraph .11; or included in the Report on Internal Control Over Financial Reporting and On Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards or in the Report on Compliance with Requirements Applicable to Each Major Program and on Internal Control Over Compliance In Accordance with (for federal awards)

-- e.
-The auditor may offer recommendations for appropriate corrective action for each item reported in accordance with U.S. Auditing Standards AICPA (Clarified) AU-C Section 265 paragraph.11; or included in the Report on Internal Control Over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards or in the Report on Compliance with Requirements Applicable to Each Major Program and on Internal Control Over Compliance In Accordance with (for federal awards prior to December 26, 2014) OMB Circular A-133, (or for federal awards after December 26, 2104) In accordance with UGG Subpart F Section 515(a); or contained in the management letter.UGG Subpart F Section 515(a); or contained in the management letter. - f.
-Any other reports required shall be submitted to the government entity upon request. - g.
+prior to December 26, 2014) OMB Circular A-133, (or for federal awards after December 26, 2014) In accordance with UGG Subpart F Section 515(a); or contained in the management letter.

+- 5. Any other reports required shall be submitted to the government entity upon request. - 6.
 A preliminary draft of all reports shall be submitted to the government entity prior to their release.
-The government entity will review and approve the release of all draft reports. - h.
-The auditor shall send copies of the reports listed above directly to Evans Brinson 305 Research Drive Athens, GA 30605.
+The government entity will review and approve the release of all draft reports.
+Draft reports should be submitted to:

+Alicia Page, Comptroller 305 Research Drive Athens, GA 30605 706-369-5650 apage@negrc.org